dinoboards/V9958-Super/docs/vdp_super_res.md

 The [eZ80 for RC](https://www.dinoboards.com.au/ez80-for-rc)'s clang tool chain has support for the V9958 and the extended register capabilities of this module.
 See

+> Please note, the higher resolution PORTS are only effective, when the V9958 is configured for GRAPHICS MODE 7.

 ## Changed Status Register

 ### `S#1` - VDP ID CHANGED